mthap Frequently Asked Questions

 Q. What are the qualifications of the author of mthap?

 A. mthap was written by James Lick.
-I am an amateur genetic hobbyist, and mthap is intended for use by knowledgable genetic hobbyists.
+I am an amateur genetic genealogist, and mthap is intended for use by knowledgable genetic genealogists and genetic professionals.
 If you have difficulty understanding your results or are interested in a professional opinion, please consult with an experienced professional genetic counselor.
 I cannot take any responsibility for how you use or interpret the results of mthap.
-This is not a medical device or service.
+This is not intended as a medical device or service.

 Q. What privacy protections are in place for mthap?

 A. mthap is designed not to keep any data you have uploaded.
 The uploaded data is temporarily stored in an "anonymous file" (a file without a name, accessible only to the program which created it) which is automatically destroyed once the report is delivered and the program ends.
 This design helps ensure that your uploaded data is not accesible to anything but the mthap program.
 The web server logs only the usual web server activity, which includes IP address, time of visit, pages viewed, size of data uploaded, etc. The mthap program and web server have access to the filename of the data being uploaded.
-Raw data files from testing services often contain the name or other identification of the person whose data it contains, but you can rename the file before uploading.
-The web server does not use encryption, so there is a remote chance that the activity may be intercepted by a third party.
-The web server is subject to the legal jurisdiction of the state of California, USA.
+Raw data files from testing services often contain the name, kit number or other identification of the person whose data it contains, but you can rename the file before uploading.
+The web server does not use encryption, so there is a possibility that the activity may be intercepted by a third party. mthap's service is provided by servers located in multiple locations which can change from time to time and currently include: Tokyo, Japan; Taipei, Taiwan.
 I cannot take any responsibility for any unintended disclosure of any private information.

 Q. Why do I get one haplogroup assignment from one testing service, a different one from another testing service, and yet another from mthap?